 Regardless of whether over 3.5 or under 3.5 wins, this dutch results in no profit.
 The two bets cancel each other out.

-You can also dutch a sporting event where there are three possible outcomes.
+You can also dutch an event where there are three possible outcomes.
 See the 3-way dutching explanation below.

 To find a risk-free dutch bet, the percentage odds of all possible outcomes must add up to less than 100.

 To calculate the percentage odds of a bet:

 - 100 divided by the decimal odds = odds percentage.

 For example, to work out the percentage odds of a 2/1 (3.0) selection:

 - 100 divided by 3.0 = 33.33%.

 Here’s an example of risk-free 3-way dutching on Wolfsberger versus Roma Match Odds.